andraugust/andraugust.github.io/thermo-2.md

 \end{align}
 $$

-**Adiabatic processes** are where no heat enters or leaves a system.
-In practice, this is acheived by thermally insulating a system from its environment.
+**Adiabatic processes**.
+An adiabatic process is one where no heat enters or leaves a system.
+In practice, this happens when a system is thermally insulated from its environment.
 How does internal energy change in this case?
 From the first law,
 $$
 \Delta U = W
 $$